 Submitting a Charge

-If you believe an attorney has acted unethically or unprofessional, you may report that conduct through the State Bar’s Intake Department Hotline:
+If you believe an attorney, alternative business structure (ABS), or Legal Paraprofessional (LP) has acted unethically or unprofessionally, you may report that conduct through the State Bar’s Intake Department Hotline:

 800.319.0514 (ext.
 7280)

 While the State Bar does accept charges submitted in writing we encourage you to call the Intake Hotline prior to submitting a written charge.
 An Intake lawyer can discuss your charge and guide you through the process.
-Before making that call, please read the following information about the Intake investigation process.
+Before calling; please read the following information about the Intake Process.

 The Intake Process

-Most complaints about attorney misconduct start with a call to the Intake Department Hotline.
+Most complaints about misconduct start with a call to the Intake Department Hotline.
 An Intake Assistant will gather very basic information about the complaint.
-There is no need to provide all your information at this time.
-The matter will be assigned to an Intake Bar who will contact you to get the detailed information about your complaint.
+You need not provide all your information at this time.
+The matter will be assigned to an Intake Bar Counsel who will contact you to get the detailed information about your complaint.

-The Intake Assistant will need only the following information:
+The Intake Assistant needs only the following information:

 - Your name and contact information